 Current students and applicants may be eligible for transfer of credit for graduate level study completed at other accredited institutions.
-Transfer of credit is not automatic.
+Transfer of credit must be requested by the student.
 Students seeking transfer of credit, or who wish to transfer to NPTS from another accredited theological institution may be asked to present a letter of good standing from the institution.

 - A student may request transfer credit for courses equivalent to courses at NPTS.
-Only courses with content that closely approximates core courses will be accepted as transfer credit for NPTS' core requirements. - No more than one-half of the courses required for a NPTS degree may be granted by transfer of credit.
+Only courses with content that closely approximates core courses will be accepted as transfer credit for NPTS's core requirements. - No more than one-half of the courses required for a NPTS degree may be granted by transfer of credit.
 Transfer of credit beyond this limit may be granted only in special circumstances.
 The request must include a rationale for permitting further credit based on such factors as ministry experience, personal references, academic excellence, or other relevant information.
 All requests will be reviewed by the Seminary Academic Cabinet. - Students will complete all requirements for the degree (e.g., candidacy and end of studies reviews) and are required to complete the residency for their degree program.
-Residency requirements are as follows: - Master of Divinity (MDiv)-30 credit hours - M.A. in Theological Studies (MATS)-24 credit hours - M.A. in Christian Formation (MACF)-17 credit hours - M.A. in Christian Ministry (MACM)-13 credit hours - Courses completed and transcripted more than ten (10) years previously will not be accepted as transfer credit. - Consideration for transfer of credit is available for students whose cumulative GPA is 2.5 or higher (on a 4.0 scale) at the transfer school and at NPTS at the time of the request and where courses being considered received a grade of C or higher.

-- Field Education credits will be evaluated by the Field Education Office. - In no case, can a student earn an MDiv degree and a second Seminary level master's degree in less than five (5) consecutive years.
+Residency requirements are as follows: - Master of Divinity (MDiv) 30 credit hours - MA in Theological Studies (MATS) 24 credit hours - MA in Christian Formation (MACF) 17 credit hours - MA in Christian Ministry (MACM) 13 credit hours - Courses completed and transcripted more than ten (10) years previously will not be accepted as transfer credit. - Consideration for transfer of credit is available for students whose cumulative GPA is 2.5 or higher (on a 4.0 scale) at the transfer school and at NPTS at the time of the request and where courses being considered received a grade of C or higher. - Grades received for courses accepted as transfer credit will be used in the student's GPA calculation. - Field education credits will be evaluated by the Field Education Office. - In no case can a student earn an MDiv degree and a second Seminary level master's degree in less than five (5) consecutive years.